AAA1459/SkinModHelper/docs/guide/skinconfig/ColorGrade.md

 ### more things
 * You have the option to include an extra color grade named "`flash.png`".
 It will take effect when the player's hair flashes.
 * Color grades can also function for NPC Badeline.
-* Please note that color grades not supported CelesteNet yet.

 ---
 [previous page](/docs/guide/README.md#more-miscellaneous)